 The conditions under which a configurationdependent telecommand can be sent (or cannot be sent) shall be determinable unambiguously from the housekeeping telemetry.

-The execution of any telecommand shall not lead to permanent loss of the telecommand function.
+The execution of any telecommand shall not lead to permanent loss of telecommanding capability.

+This refers to the functional ability of the spacecraft to receive and process telecommands from ground.

 Repetition of the same telecommand shall not result in any permanent degradation or loss of onboard functionality.

 The capability shall be provided to command all onboard devices individually from the ground.

-1 If a device is normally commanded using a higherlevel telecommand function, this requirement specifies the capability for the ground segment to issue a device telecommand to be routed directly to that device.
+1 If a device is normally commanded using a higherlevel telecommand, this requirement specifies the capability for the ground segment to issue a device telecommand to be routed directly to that device.

 2 This does not imply the use of highpriority commands, but can be achieved using buslevel commands.

-Command types shall correspond to the onboard function involved.

-1 The adjustment of the level or value of an onboard register or counter by the use of a registerload device command (not by a sequence of on/off commands).

-2 The command of an on/off device by an on/off device command (not by a subfunction of a registerload device command).

-For redundant onboard units that can only be operated in cold standby (i.e. only one unit can be on at any given time), the equivalent telecommands on the prime and redundant equipment shall be:

-identical, and

-allocated the same APID.

-For redundant onboard units that can be operated in parallel (i.e. both units can be operated simultaneously), the equivalent telecommands on the prime and redundant equipment shall be:

-identical, and

-allocated different APIDs.
+Redundancy switching at unit level shall not require changes in operational procedures / telecommands directed to the operational unit.

+This allows previously loaded commands (e.g. mission timeline, OBCPs) to address the current operational unit.
+This implies a different method than that used for direct physical unit control.

-The maximum execution duration of a telecommand shall be deterministic.
+The maximum execution duration of a telecommand shall remain unchanged for the entire duration of the mission.

 This implies knowledge by the ground segment that a command has been successfully executed so that the next command can be initiated.
 This does not exclude the possibility that subsequent automated processes with a specified goal (bounded duration) are triggered by a telecommand, so long as the process can be monitored as specified in clause 5.3.1.